kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

     - For DENSE and nuScenes
 - Understand Lidar and Radar Image generation - PENDING
     - Check GitHub issue
+- Get model summary with single modality
+    - For only camera
+    - For camera + lidar (understand how to do this?)
+    - For camera + radar
 ##################################################################################

 ### DONE